Birdsong sustainable fashion ethically made in Britain

 What we make:

 At Birdsong, we create clothing for women who dress in protest.
 We do the slogans too – our No Borders and Still I Rise tees are some of our best-sellers – but we also make statements that last longer than the time it take to read a t-shirt.
-All our t-shirts are locally embroidered or screen printed by talented women paid a fair wage, onto our organic cotton base tees made by Neutral.
+All our t-shirts are locally embroidered or screen printed by talented women paid a fair wage, onto our organic cotton base tees.

 Wearing our collection of original wardrobe staples is a protest in itself– against the fast nature of the fashion industry, against the obsessive pursuit of trends and against the systematic abuse of women in the production line.
 We know that women want more from their wardrobe but that the world of ethical, sustainable and local fashion can be a minefield.
 So we’ve ticked all the boxes for you.